Public Liability Lawyers

 • Private residential property, including a friend or family member’s house

 Individuals and businesses have a duty of care to ensure the safety of their patrons or people who come on their property.
 Most property owners and all businesses are required by law to have a public liability insurance policy in place.
-If you have been injured in a public place, the other party’s insurer is responsible for paying compensation.
-If they do not have insurance in place or have voided their policy, they will be directly liable to pay the compensation.

 Public Liability Claims Payout